chris-haste/fastapi-logger/docs/stories/story-13.7c.md

 - Best practices for sink development
 - Integration examples with popular services
 - Performance optimization guides
+- All guides, examples, documentation etc. follows existing documentation patterns and is designed to work with ReadTheDocs
+- Changelog updated to cover work implemented in stories 13.7a and 13.7b

 ───────────────────────────────────
 Tasks / Technical Checklist